Ikarus (Hungarian company): Ikarus 200-series

-The first prototype of the new model family, the Ikarus 250 was presented at the Budapest International Fair (BNV), in 1967.
-The whole idea behind this series was to create a model family, which is versatile.
-One that can be easily modified to be sufficient as a city, a suburban or as a coach vehicle.
-Today this is called modular design, but it was not yet a widespread solution in the late 1960s.
-It was the designer, László Finta's idea to make the structure of the bus more angular, therefore creating more space along with better view for the passengers.
+The first prototype of the new model family, the Ikarus 250, was presented at the Budapest International Fair (BNV), in 1967.
+The whole idea behind this series was to create a model family which is versatile, one that can be easily modified to be sufficient as a city, a suburban or as a coach vehicle.
+Today, this is called modular design, but it was not yet a widespread solution in the late 1960s.
+It was the idea of designer László Finta to make the structure of the bus more angular, therefore creating more space along with better view for the passengers.

-The prototypes were participating on a number of international events and contests and won quite a few awards.
+The prototypes were participating in a number of international events and contests and won quite a few awards.
 In 1969, at the International Autobus Week in Nice, the model won the silver trophy out of 17 other vehicles.
 It also participated in a contest in Monaco, 1971, where the Ikarus 250 SL (luxury submodel) won Rainier III's grand trophy.

-From 1968 onwards, Ikarus started to develop and produce a variety of experimental vehicles, in order to find out the correct configuration for future models within the family.
-Finally, in 1971 the company decided that for city transportation, the best models will be the Ikarus 260 and Ikarus 280 models, which later on became the top-selling bus of that time.
-The articulated Ikarus was so successful worldwide, that the company even got into the North-American market, with its modified model, the Ikarus 286.
+From 1968 onwards, Ikarus started to develop and produce a variety of experimental vehicles, in order to find the correct configuration for future models within the family.
+Finally, in 1971, the company decided that for city transportation, the best models will be the Ikarus 260 and Ikarus 280 models, which later on became the top-selling bus of that time.
+The articulated Ikarus was so successful worldwide that the company even got into the North-American market with its modified model, the Ikarus 286.

-At its peak, during the late 1970s and early 1980s, the company set such records that has not yet been challenged since, like:
+At its peak during the late 1970s and early 1980s, the company set such records that have not yet been challenged since, like: